nightroman/Invoke-Build/README.md

     Install-Module InvokeBuild

-To install the module with Chocolatey, run the following command
+To install the module with Chocolatey, run the following command.
+NOTE: This package is maintained by its owner, see package info.

     choco install invoke-build